FDIC Insurance: What It Is And How It Works

 How Deposit Insurance Works

 Deposit insurance isn’t free, but the good news is that there is no direct cost to you as a consumer.
 Banks themselves pay the premiums to the FDIC in order to receive the insurance coverage.
-You can easily check to see if your bank participates in the FDIC program by searching your bank’s name on the FDIC website here.
+See if your bank participates in the FDIC program by searching your bank’s name on the FDIC website.
 FDIC member banks also typically display their membership information prominently on their own websites.

 The table below lists the most common types of banking products and indicates whether or not they are typically covered by deposit insurance through the FDIC—as long as the institution is a member firm.